 Forget jokes.
 Not on April Fool's.
 Not ever.—Institutional social media sites may seem like easy targets for prank posts, particularly of the April Fool's variety.
 But page administrators should avoid posting any kind of message that could be misinterpreted as factual.
 Even on the one day of the year you may think you can get away with it.
 Trust us, you can't.

-If you create multimedia to post, have it reviewed—Primarily by University Marketing and Communications.
+If you create multimedia to post, have it reviewed—Primarily by the Division of Strategic Communications.
 Videos, microsites, and other online multimedia follow the same policies and guidelines for approval as other communications products.
 Our aim is not to stifle creativity, but to ensure that content represents the university accurately and in accordance with institutional branding.

 What you post on your personal page could haunt you professionally—When a faculty member at a well-respected American university began posting details on her personal Facebook page about plagiarizing her work and using Wikipedia as her go-to source for providing information to her students, the professor had some explaining to do and the press got a hold of the story.
 The moral here?
 Avoid putting information out there that could put your job in jeopardy and reflect poorly on your employer.
 Chances are if you work at a university and have a personal social media site, someone there—be it a student, coworker, administrator or parent—has his or her eyes on you.